rafaraf75/AzureAIChatApi/README.md

 ## 🚀 Features

 ### ✔ Minimal API (ASP.NET Core 8)
-Lightweight and clean architecture with no controllers.
+Lightweight architecture with no controllers — clean, modern, and easy to extend.

 ### ✔ `/chat` endpoint with Azure OpenAI support
 Sends user messages to an Azure-hosted LLM deployment such as:

 - `gpt-4o-mini`
 - `gpt-4o`
 - `gpt-35-turbo`

-### ✔ Automatic "dummy mode"
+### ✔ Automatic “dummy mode”
-When Azure credentials are missing, the API returns a safe mocked response:
+If Azure credentials are missing, the API returns safe mocked responses:

 ```json
 {